HotPocketHPE/mhguide/README.md

 Aerial, Adept, and Valor Styles in particular play quite differently to other MH games. **If you use one of these Styles, then be aware that you're getting a different experience from every previous game!**

-**If you are new to the series, or are looking for a similar experience to the previous games,** I recommend using these Styles.
+**If you are new to the series, or are looking for a similar experience to the previous games,** I recommend using these Styles, at least for a while.
 They are closest to the "default" playstyle for each weapon, and focus on core mechanics.

 | Weapon | Recommended Style |
 |--------| ----- |